wohaco/despace/zz_ce_space.md

 **Major milestones in CE Space**

    - 2017.06: Launch of the prototype micro satellite CE-SAT-I from the Satish Dhawan Space Centre in India onboard PSLV-C38.
-The satellite entered a 500 km sun‑synchronous orbit.
+The satellite entered a 500 ㎞ sun‑synchronous orbit.
 This marks the 1st successful launch of a self‑funded satellite by a private company in Japan’s history.
    - 2017.08: Canon Electronics, in partnership with IHI Aerospace, Shimizu corporation, & Development Bank of Japan, establishes the “New Generation Small Rocket Development Planning Co.
 Ltd.”.
    - 2018.02: Successful launch of the 10 m [JAXA](zz_jaxa.md) sounding rocket SS-520-5.
 Canon Electronics provided several components including avionics.
    - 2018.07: Canon Electronics, in partnership with [IHI Aerospace](zz_ihi.md), Shimizu Corporation, & Development Bank of Japan, establishes [Space One Co., Ltd.](zz_space_one_co.md) to operate as a commercial space transport service business for small satellites.